What is Council Tax?

 You can be sent to prison for up to 3 months if the Court decides you don’t have a good reason not to pay your Council Tax and you refuse to do so.

 Bailiff’s knocking at the door can be a scary prospect.
-Find out more about dealing with bailiffs and speak to us about missed council tax payments.
+Find out more about dealing with bailiffs and speak to our friendly personal debt advisers, in confidence, about missed council tax payments.